dfederlein/ansible-tower-demo/README.md

 Now git clone this repository, cd into the directory and issue the command "vagrant up".

+**Note:** Please do not try to provision this in parallel in Vagrant.
+Ordering needs to happen specifically so LDAP comes up first and Tower comes up before the rest of the inventory.

 ## LDAP Authentication (OPTIONAL)

 This Vagrantfile will create one OpenLDAP VM for use in experimenting with authentication.